Female Hormone Test (Complete Profile) is for accurately assessing the following six essential hormones:

 - Assess testicular dysfunction

 FSH Test for Children

-An FSH test might be used to determine if a child is experiencing precocious puberty, which is early puberty.
-An FSH test may also be used to determine if a child is experiencing delayed puberty.
-This occurs when sexual features or organs don’t develop when they should.
+An FSH test might determine if a child is experiencing precocious puberty, which is early puberty.
+An FSH test may also determine if a child is experiencing delayed puberty.
+This occurs when sexual features or organs don't develop when they should.